spyoungtech/FreeSimpleGUI/readme_creator/markdown input files/4_Release_notes.md

 	* replaces the need to perform:   window['-MULTILINE KEY-'].expand(True, True, True)
 	* Defaults to FALSE to be backward compatible
 * popup_scrolled
-	* changed to be resizable by default and expands the multline too
+	* changed to be resizable by default and expands the Multiline too
 	* if no_titlebar is set, then a Sizegrip will be added, unless no_sizerip parm = True
 * easy_print(sg.Print)
 	* changed to be resizable by default and exands the multiline too